terraform-aws-modules/terraform-aws-lambda/examples/with-vpc-s3-endpoint/README.md

-# AWS Lambda with VPC and VPC endpoint example
+# AWS Lambda with VPC and VPC Endpoint for S3 example

 The configuration in this directory creates an AWS Lambda Function deployed within a VPC with a VPC Endpoint for S3 and no Internet access.
 The Function writes a single object to an S3 bucket that is created as part of the supporting resources.